 For behavioral health and addiction treatment organization that prescribe medications, Medication Administration Record (MAR) features are crucial.

 Today, most EHRs offer a MAR that helps physicians administer medications with ease and manage them securely.
 The degree of functionality from one MAR to the next is where some EHRs begin to differentiate themselves from others.

 For example, an effective MAR will allow users to create lists of the patients they will be performing medical tasks for.
 As a result, facility managers can account for which staff are administering which medications to which patients.

 Furthermore, your staff will benefit from the structure that an organized list of patients provides them.
 These lists can simplify your medical team’s process so that they can select a patient directly from the list, rather than having to add patients individually.

-Intuitive EHRs can facilitate the process even more.
+Intuitive EHRs can facilitate this process even more.
 Some platforms offer the option to automatically remove patients from the list once they have gotten their medications.
 This is a good safety protocol.
 It will eliminate any confusion on which patients still need attention, and which ones have been taken care of.